Podcasting: Frequently asked questions (FAQ)

 Long upload times could be due to a network configuration issue.
 Contact your local service provider to make sure that the duplex settings on the Ethernet port and the network adapter match.Back to top

 How can I report a bug, or submit a request for a new feature?

-Podcast.iu.edu is a site intended to broaden the IU community of podcasters and to provide IU organizations, faculty, and staff with a central podcast site.
+The IU Podcast Portal is a intended to broaden the IU community of podcasters and to provide IU organizations, faculty, and staff with a central podcast site.
 Podcast content on podcast.iu.edu is open and available to the public for listening, viewing, and downloading.

 iTunes U is the result of an agreement between Apple and Indiana University to make subscribing to podcasts easier and more convenient.
 The focus on that site will include primarily student course work, which professors can opt to make available to the public.

 Utilizing iTunes U in conjunction with Oncourse technology, professors and students will be able to easily upload class-related content and student work to designated spaces in iTunes U. The integration with Oncourse will allow professors to limit access to podcasts to students and other qualifying instructors.

 Visit IU's iTunes U launch page at http://itunes.iu.edu/.Back to top

 How are the New and Notable podcasts selected?

 The New and Notable podcasts featured on the IU Podcast Portal are maintained and selected based on, but not limited to, the following criteria:

 - The New and Notable section will feature no more than one podcast per provider.